uzay00/CMPE373/README.md

 In order to pass this course, a minimum of 35 is required at Final Exam.
 Attendance and course participation may effect your Discussion grade.

-# Survey
-Dear students please have access to the survey through a link available on SIS (Student Information System).